 Dr. Kroenig is also a tenured professor of government and foreign service at Georgetown University.
 A 2019 study in Perspectives on Politics ranked him one of the top 25 most cited political scientists of his generation.
 He is the author or editor of seven books, including The Return of Great Power Rivalry: Democracy versus Autocracy from the Ancient World to the US and China (Oxford University Press, 2020) and The Logic of American Nuclear Strategy (Oxford University Press, 2018).
 His articles and commentary have appeared in Foreign Affairs, Foreign Policy, Politico, the New York Times, the Wall Street Journal, the Washington Post, and many other outlets.
 He co-authors the bi-monthly “Its Debatable” column at Foreign Policy.
 Dr. Kroenig provides regular commentary for major media outlets, including PBS, NPR, BBC, CNN, and C-SPAN.

-He previously served in several positions in the US government, including in the Strategy Office in the Office of the Secretary of Defense and the Strategic Assessments Group at the Central Intelligence Agency.
+He previously served in several positions in the US government, including in the Strategy office in the Office of the Secretary of Defense and the Strategic Assessments Group at the Central Intelligence Agency.
 He regularly consults with a range of US government entities.
-He has previously worked as a fellow at the Council on Foreign Relations, Harvard University, and Stanford University.
+He has previously worked as a Stanton Nuclear Security Fellow at the Council on Foreign Relations and a research fellow at Harvard University and Stanford University.
 His work has been supported by the National Science Foundation, the Carnegie Corporation of New York, the Smith Richardson Foundation, the Hertog Foundation, and the Stanton Foundation.
 He is a life member of the Council on Foreign Relations and holds an MA and PhD in political science from the University of California at Berkeley.